chriszarate/docker-compose-wordpress/README.md

 This is an example repo for how one might wire up Docker Compose with the [chriszarate/wordpress][image] image for plugin or theme development.
-In addition to WP-CLI, PHPUnit, Composer, Xdebug, and the WordPress unit testing suite, the `docker-compose.yml` file adds MariaDB and `nginx-proxy` to create a complete development environment that starts quickly.
+In addition to WP-CLI, PHPUnit, Xdebug, and the WordPress unit testing suite, the `docker-compose.yml` file adds MariaDB and `nginx-proxy` to create a complete development environment that starts quickly.